MicrosoftDocs/visualstudio-docs/docs/debugger/supported-code-changes-csharp.md

 ## Unsafe code

- Changes to unsafe code have the same limitations as changes to safe code, with one additional restriction: Edit and Continue does not support changes to unsafe code that exits within a method that contains the `stackalloc` operator.
+ Changes to unsafe code have the same limitations as changes to safe code, with one additional restriction: Edit and Continue doesn't support changes to unsafe code that exits within a method that contains the `stackalloc` operator.

 ## Unsupported app scenarios